Impeachment Looms Over Trump Trip Abroad, As It Did For Clinton In 1998

 Lockhart didn't know what the conservative Democratic senator from Connecticut was going to say, but he knew it wasn't going to be good.
 Lockhart was waiting for President Clinton to come downstairs for a breakfast meeting — and dreading it.
 "Among the staff we were all basically trying to figure out who was going to tell him."

-They expected a blow-up.
+They expected a blowup.
 But Clinton surprised his team. "'I know this is going to happen.
 Don't try to talk him out of it.
 Just tell him to say what he thinks,'"Lockhart said, recounting Clinton's reaction.
 "And we all kind of sat there stunned that he was so stoic about it."

 Lieberman spoke his mind.
 "I rise today to make the most difficult and distasteful statement for me, probably the most difficult statement I've made on this floor in the 10 years I've been a member of the United States Senate," he said.